-5. Sidewalks are to walk, bike lanes are to bike (duh)
+5. Sidewalks are for walking, and bike lanes are for bikes (duh)

 Sounds simple enough, right?
 But it’s not.
 These red coloured lanes are red for a reason, to separate them from the grey lanes (aka roads) and the brown/green lanes (aka pavements).

 It seems that this distinction is not too apparent to internationals.
 More often than not, someone unknowingly wanders into the bicycle lane and is met with an irritated Dutch cyclist (we’re guilty as well).

 Don’t expect the cyclist to move; remember you’re in their way and not the other way around.
 Trust me, you don’t want to be caught in such a situation.
 Especially if you care about your safety (some of the cyclists go extremely fast).